Legal Information Institute (LLI)—Cornell University Law School

 Indexed and fully-searchable contents including the full text of all federal and state codes.
 Materials are classified, allowing for recall of texts on a given subject.

-THOMAS—The Library of Congress
+Congress.gov (Formerly known as THOMAS)—The Library of Congress

 Online record of the activity of the United States Government, including The Congressional Record; bills and resolutions introduced; voting records; committee information; and treaties.

 Compiled by Cornell University professor Peter Hirtle, provides a useful and reliable tool for determining the copyright status of a work.

 U.S. Copyright Office

 Includes full-text versions of numerous copyright-related materials, including the complete text of Title 17 as well as individual chapters; recent legislation; congressional testimony and pending legislation; historical copyright acts; reports and federal register notices; information about treaties.

 Official notices issued by the United States Government including the Copyright Office.
 Source rule interpretations, proposed rules, and decisions by the Copyright office; requests for public participation in hearings; and announcements of general interest.
 Searchable using keywords for 1994-2007.

 An extensive collection of copyright-related resources, with a particular emphasis on fair use.
 Includes numerous summaries of cases and legislation, both past and pending, as well as through explanations of key concepts.
 Especially useful is an annotated listing of fair use cases, which are grouped by subject (including a section on music).

 Code of Best Practices in Fair Use for Academic and Research Libraries